 The HD8 Network went through a rebrand

-Initially all I wanted was a pop-up banner – to let people know they were at the right venue for our Meetups – and maybe some promotional leaflets.
+Initially all we wanted was a pop-up banner – to let people know they were at the right venue for our Meetups – and maybe some promotional leaflets.

 As the HD8 Network hardly covered the costs of running the meetings – including a meal at the time, there was no money available to do this.

-I discovered a Kirklees Council initiative that provided me with strategic support.
-This led me to develop membership packages, changing the HD8 Network from a hobby into something more.
+Kirklees Council were running an initiative that provided strategic support.
+This led to developing membership packages and changing the HD8 Network from a hobby into something more.

 1 year of holding our networking events.

 Birthday Cake made by Oliver James Sugarcraft, alongside gluten free cupcakes – especially for Proud Bookkeeping.